uob-coms20007/uob-coms20007.github.io/while/abstract-machine.md

 - $\left\langle \texttt{IF}(P_t, P_e);\ P, \bot : s, \sigma\right\rangle \Rightarrow \left\langle P_e; P, s, \sigma\right\rangle$;
 - $\left\langle \texttt{LOOP}(P_c, P_b);\ P, s, \sigma\right\rangle \Rightarrow \left\langle P_c; \texttt{IF}(P_b; \texttt{LOOP}(P_c, P_b),), s, \sigma\right\rangle$.

+## Stuck Configurations
+Note that, unlike the While language, the AM language has \emph{stuck configurations}, where the program has not been fully executed but no further transitions are possible.
+This is, for example, the case when the stack is not tall enough, or the top of the stack does not have the correct type for the next transition to take place.

+When an execution starting from some initial configuration $\left\langle P,
+\epsilon, \sigma\right\rangle$ can transition to a stuck state, we say that $P$ gets stuck in state $\sigma$.

 # Compiling While to the Abstract Machine

 The main challenge in compiling While programs to the Abstract Machine is in